 If you follow some of the biggest influencers, you’ll notice that they’ll occasionally take to their Instagram stories when they’re feeling frustrated or upset.
 By doing this, they encourage their followers to empathize with them, encouraging future engagement.

-This doesn’t mean you should air your personal problems online, unless you’re 100% comfortable to do so.
+This doesn’t mean you should air your personal problems online unless you’re 100% comfortable doing so.
 As an influencer, you’re still entitled to some degree of privacy.
 But don’t be afraid to show your followers that you’re human.

 Being Real To Instagram

 Being a real, relatable person is important not only for your followers but also for Instagram itself.

 Like many parts of the internet, Instagram is a popular hangout for bots.
 Bots are used by some brands and influencers to auto-post on their behalf.
 The benefit of this is that it frees up a lot of your time, as the bot will like pictures and post comments on your behalf.